aarhusstadsarkiv/stadsarkiv-client/README.md

     templates/
     static/

 All the above files and dirs are optional.
-You may see an example of the files in the [example-config directory](https://github.com/aarhusstadsarkiv/stadsarkiv-client/tree/main/example-config)
+You may see examples of all the above files in the [example-config directory](https://github.com/aarhusstadsarkiv/stadsarkiv-client/tree/main/example-config)

 These files and dirs should be placed in the directory where you run the module from.